adrien-k/couloir/README.md

 ### On your **local** machine

 1. Start your local http server, for example on port 3000.
-2. Run the local couloir proxy:
+2. Run the local Couloir proxy:

 ```sh
 couloir expose 3000 --on sub.domain.com